Introduction to Bird Song

 Why Birds Sing

 A birds song serves the purpose of defending territories and attracting a mate, and in order to be effective at doing this, it needs to show strength, intelligence, resilience and passion.
 This is why songs are often loud, complex, variable and often go on for a long time.
+This comes at the cost of energy, which is vitally important to any bird in a world when food availability is as predictable as the weather and there’s always competition.

 It’s the male that usually does all the singing in most species, but there are cases where the female can also sing and a good example of this can be found in European Robin’s, especially throughout the winter when the purpose of the song is to defend territory for food, rather than for breeding.